simark/libdelorean/README.md

       given time.
   * **Musical composition**
     * _Keys_: individual instruments (or tracks).
-    * _Interval payload_: volume and notes of an instrument/track
+    * _Interval value_: volume and notes of an instrument/track
       associated with the interval's key.
     * _State change_: when an instrument stops playing a note, starts playing a new note or changes the volume of any note, an interval